This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- ½ cup sweet potato puree
+- ½ cup sweet potato puree, or flesh from 1 small baked sweet potato

 - 1 cup canned coconut milk